osmode/ddash/README.md

 *By default, locally hosted files are not uploaded to IPFS; only meta-data are shared with the network.*

 ## How to acquire SwapCoin
-Use Twin Peaks to exchange SwapCoin for Ether.
+Use Twin Peaks to exchange Ether for SwapCoin.
 ![SwapCoin](https://s3-us-west-1.amazonaws.com/ddash/mainnet.png)